 To remain viable, the Holy Comforter decided to sell its building and move a half mile north to join the Church of the Nativity, Cedarcoft.
 We entered into an innovative joint ministry and began worshiping together on All Saints Day, November 1, 2015.
-Although we currently remain separate legal entities, our members now worship and minister together, thus enabling our community to more effectively carry out their ministries.
+We now worship and minister together, enabling our community to more effectively carry out their ministries.
+Three years later we combined into one legal entities.
 Strengthened by the Holy Spirit, we believe we are truly better together.
 Come join the fun!

 The Episcopal Church and the Evangelical Lutheran Church in America have entered into what is known as Full Communion, under which the denominations may worship together, may exchange clergy and share a common commitment to evangelism, witness and service in the world.
 Each entity agrees that even with their differences, there is nothing that is church dividing.

 The Nativity-Holy Comforter agreement has been blessed by the Episcopal Diocese of Maryland and the Delaware-Maryland Synod of the Evangelical Lutheran Church in America.

 The Episcopal Church welcomes all who worship Jesus Christ, in 109 dioceses and three regional areas in 16 nations.
 The Episcopal Church is a member province of the worldwide Anglican Communion.